Skip to main content

 Deno

-Many hosted services like Deno Deploy do not offer filesystem access.
+Many hosted services, including Deno Deploy, do not offer filesystem access from scripts.

 This breaks web frameworks that use the filesystem in body parsing.